mongodb/docs/source/includes/api/no-path-parameters.rst

-This endpoint does not use HTTP request path parameters.
+This endpoint doesn't use HTTP request path parameters.